shaheennabi/Generative-AI-Practices-and-Mini-Projects/README.md

 # Generative AI Experiments & Mini-Projects.

-### Discussions box is open, you can ask anything & i will accept any pull request feel free to contribute (you can later use these projects in your resume etc)...
+### Discussions box is open, you can ask anything & i will accept any pull request feel free to contribute (you can later use these projects in your resume etc)..

 Welcome to my Generative AI repository! 🌟 Here, I explore and experiment with a range of concepts and techniques in Generative AI.
 I’ll be building mini-projects, fine-tuning models, creating Retrieval-Augmented Generation (RAG) applications, working with agents, and implementing various generative AI concepts from scratch..